Thinking of Serving as a Trustee?

 At Decker & Woods, P.C.
-The Golden Rule Law Group®, we offer will and trust administration services for those who want to accept the role of trustee and need help.
+The Golden Rule Law Group®, we offer will and trust administration services for those who want to accept the role of trustee but need assistance with the process.
 There are many duties and responsibilities that go along with assuming the role of trustee, including the risk of incurring personal liability.
 Besides other things, there are statutory notice requirements that must be met, payment of creditors and expenses, income and estate tax issues, and beneficiary distributions.

-It is important to understand that as trustee, you will not personally own the trust assets.
-A trustee has a duty to safeguard trust assets for both the current beneficiaries and the remainder beneficiaries who will receive the assets after the current beneficiaries die.
-Trustees are entitled to reasonable compensation for their service and can hire professionals, such as legal counsel and tax professionals, to assist them with their duties under the trust.
+It is important to understand that, as trustee, you will not personally own the trust assets.
+A trustee has a duty to safeguard trust assets for both the current beneficiaries and secondary beneficiaries.
+Secondary beneficiaries are those devisees who will receive assets after the current beneficiaries die.
+Trustees are entitled to reasonable compensation for their service and can hire professionals, such as probate and estate lawyers and tax professionals, to assist them with their duties under the trust.

 A trustee has significant fiduciary duties and you will be held to a very high standard of care in administering the trust if you accept the appointment.
 A trustee also risks possible exposure to personal liability.
-The duties of a trustee are many and, some of them are set forth below.
+The duties of a trustee are many and we’ve listed some of them below.
 If you serve as trustee, you must:

-- Read the trust document carefully, both at inception of serving as trustee and any time you have questions about your duties;
+- Read the trust document carefully, both when you first become the trustee and any time after that point should you have questions about your duties.

-- Keep all trust bank accounts and investments separate and avoid mixing assets with your own assets;
+- Keep all trust bank accounts and investments separate and avoid mixing trust assets with your own.

-- If applicable, invest trust assets in a prudent manner calculated to result in reasonable growth/return with minimum risk, avoiding risky or speculative investments;
+- If applicable, invest trust assets in a prudent manner that is calculated to result in reasonable growth and/or return with minimum risk, avoiding risky or speculative investments.

-- File tax returns and pay any taxes due;
+- File tax returns and pay any taxes that are due.

-There are other responsibilities and duties that fall to the trustee and we are familiar with them.
-If you have agreed to act as a trustee, we can guide you through the administration process.
-Our services are tailored to the level of assistance you need as trustee.
-A trust administration case can be complex and time consuming.
+There are other responsibilities and duties that fall to the trustee.
+If you have agreed to act as a trustee, our attorneys can guide you through the administration process.
+Our services are tailored to the level of assistance you need as a trustee.
+A trust administration case can be complex and time-consuming.
 We have the tools to make it as easy as possible for you and can provide solutions you can understand.

 Trust beneficiaries are the persons and/or organizations named in the trust to receive the trust assets after the grantor dies.
 Trust beneficiaries have certain rights, the scope of which depend on the trust and the type of beneficiary you are.
 Beneficiaries have a right to make sure the trustee is acting properly and that he or she is properly carrying out the terms of the trust.

 To the extent provided for in the trust, beneficiaries have the right to:

-If you are a beneficiary of a trust, we can help ensure your rights are protected.
+If you are a beneficiary of a will and trust, we can help ensure your rights are protected.
 Contact our attorneys today to learn more!